eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/workflow/scheduler/index.md

     ```text

     --raw       Outputs raw JSON.
-    --id-only   Lists only task identifier and no labels or other meta data.
+    --id-only   Lists only task identifier and no labels or other metadata.
+This
-                This is useful for piping the IDs into other commands.
+                is useful for piping the IDs into other commands.
     ```

 ## workflow scheduler inspect

-Display all meta data of a scheduler.
+Display all metadata of a scheduler.

 ```shell-session title="Usage"
 $ cmemc workflow scheduler inspect [OPTIONS] SCHEDULER_ID